ship-components/ship-components-textinput/README.md

 2. `npm test`

 ## History
+* 0.3.7 - Fixes the webpack bug on configuration when transforming node_modules.
 * 0.3.6 - Fixes the text input font size in .error class to inherit it from parent.
 * 0.3.5 - workaround for IE11 height calc when typing too fast
 * 0.3.4 - added ref crucial to 0.3.3 somehow missed in merge